-- 1. Select the menu that you want to edit in either the Project or Menus panel. - 2.
-Choose Edit > Edit Menu In Photoshop, or click the Edit Menu In Photoshop button Im in the Tools panel.

-- 3. Make changes as necessary. - 4.
-In Photoshop, choose File > Save, and then File > Close.
+- 1 Select the menu that you want to edit in either the Project or Menus panel. - Choose Edit > Edit Menu In Photoshop, or click the Edit Menu In Photoshop button in the Tools panel.
+Photoshop starts, displaying the selected menu. - 3 Make changes as necessary. - 4 In Photoshop, choose File > Save, and then File > Close.